 How long do you keep the fruit in the sangria?

 The fruit floating in the sangria flavors the beverage and also absorbs some of the liquor, for a boozy snack at the bottom of each glass.
 It’s best to let the fruit soak for at least an hour before serving.
 However, you can cover and refrigerate the sangria with the fruit for 2-3 days.
 After that, the fruit can start to taste bitter and lose its texture.

 Which white wine is best for sangria?

-I tend to use moscato wine because it is naturally sweet.
+I tend to use Moscato wine because it is naturally sweet.
 However the next best option, in my humble opinion, is a Riesling, then a Chardonnay.
-If you have a sauvignon blanc or pinot grigio in the pantry, you could also use them, especially if they are a sweets wine.
+If you have a sauvignon blanc or pinot grigio in the pantry, you could also use them, especially if they are a sweet wine.

 What other fruits can I add to my sangria?

 I have also used peach, berries (raspberries and blueberries), or apples as a garnish in this sangria recipe.